 About Miran Fort

-Miran fort is a ruined defensive structure in Miran, Xinjiang, China.
-The fort was active during the Tibetan Empire, in the 8th and 9th centuries AD.
-The excavation of the fort at Miran has yielded hundreds of military documents from the 8th and 9th century, which are among the earliest surviving Tibetan manuscripts, and vital sources for understanding the early history of Tibet.
+Miran Fort is a ruined defensive structure in Miran, Xinjiang, China.
+The fort was active during the Tibetan Empire in the 8th and 9th centuries AD.
+The excavation of the fort at Miran has yielded hundreds of military documents from the 8th and 9th century, which are among the earliest surviving Tibetan manuscripts and as such vital sources for understanding the early history of Tibet.

 Discover the best Historic Sites in China, from Terracotta Army to The Sun Yat-sen Mausoleum and more, includes interactive Chinese cultural landmarks and monuments map.